fxamacker/cbor/README.md

 * __Passed fuzzing__ – v2.2 passed 459+ million execs in coverage-guided fuzzing on Feb 24, 2020 (release date)
 and 3.2+ billion execs on March 7, 2020.

-Release 2.3 is tentatively planned for summer 2021.
+Release 2.3 is being fuzz tested and is planned for release around Memorial Day (May 30 - June 1, 2021).

 <!--